IllinoisLegalAidOnline/website-docs/docs/source/translation_mgmt_lc.rst

 .. image:: ../assets/lc-translation-outdated.png

-If the translation has changed, indicate the type of change made.
+Indicate the type of change made.
 If multiple changes were made, indicate the most significant change made.
 This helps the content manager prioritize translation updates.
+If only metadata was changed, indicate that and then set the translation outdated to No if no other changes were made.

 If the English changes have now made another translation outdated, check "Yes" for that language.
 If not, select "No"